• Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

 We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe had little to do with temperature.

 This model is totally predictive; the entire universe throughout all time is covered with numbers and geometries.
-We emphasize is that the first second of the universe is between notations 142 and 143, clearly well-over two-thirds of the way through the entire chart.
+The first second of the universe is between notations 143 and 144, clearly well-over two-thirds of the way through the entire chart.

 The most surprising observation is that the epochs defined by Big Bang Cosmology are also logically captured in the same order, right here, and all without an initial bang!
 As we survey the numbers within each notation, there is a progressive logic for each of the Planck base units and for each multiple across all 200+ notations.